Verification of colorable hypergraph states with stabilizer test: Introduction

 \section{Introduction}

-Quantum computing provides a new approach to solve the NP-hard problem.
-Compared with classical computing, quantum computing can achieve exponential acceleration and provide a reliable guarantee for the security of quantum information processing \cite{Nielsen,Hayashi,Raussendorf,Afaulttolerant}.
+Quantum computing offers a new approach to solve the NP-hard problem.
+Compared with classical computing, quantum computing can achieve exponential acceleration and provide a reliable guarantee for the security of quantum information processing \cite{Nielsen,Hayashi,Raussendorf,Afaulttolerant,Threshold2007}.
 However, how to determine the security, correctness, and fault tolerance of computational tasks is a problem to be solved when using quantum computing to process quantum information.
 Therefore, a fault-tolerant and verifiable quantum computing is indispensable and will be the focus of scientific research.
+In recent years, due to the rapid development of quantum error correction techniques, there are an increasing number of schemes to effectively verify the correctness, security, and feasibility of quantum computation \cite{Tomoyuki2014Morimae,Tomoyuki2016,Morimae2015Quantum,Morimae2017Verification,Hayashi2015Verifiable,Verifiablefaulttolerance,Gheorghiu2017Verification,PosthocVerification,Takeuchi2018Verification,Resourceefficient,MasahitoHayashi,Li2019Efficient,Yu2019Optimal,Huangjun2019Adversarial,Optimalverification,Fujii2016Power,twoqubitpurestates}.
+These schemes are implemented based on graph states, such as verifying Hamiltonian basis states \cite{Morimae2015Quantum}, stabilizer tests \cite{Hayashi2015Verifiable}, adaptive stabilizer tests \cite{Takeuchi2018Verification}.